 Financial guidance for this 2021-2024 Transportation Improvement Program deviates significantly from the expected funding from the prior 2019-2022 TIP.
 In an effort to address serious and crucial unmet maintenance needs on the Interstate system, all TIPs in Pennsylvania saw decreased funding.
 However, with the next TIP update (2023-2026) the funding formulas will change that determine the "mix" of federal and state dollars that WATS will receive.
-This change will be part of a shift to a "lowest lifecycle (LLCC)" cost approach to transportation system maintenance.
-LLCC life transportation maximizes the of infrastructure by prioritizing early intervention and preservation activities rather than prioritizing large projects to replace severely deteriorated assets.
+This change will be part of a shift to a "lowest lifecycle cost (LLCC)" approach to transportation system maintenance.
+LLCC maximizes the life of transportation infrastructure by prioritizing early intervention and preservation activities rather than prioritizing large projects to replace severely deteriorated assets.
 (See Appendix P)